Action Research:

 *Reflexive practitioners have a higher level of self-awareness because they are not only able to assess a situation as it is happening and tweak things as they go, but they also have the ability to look at why things are the way that they are and consider the role they are playing in the current outcome.

-EXPLORE the ACTION RESEARCH approaches that some of our working group members took by going directly to their learners for new insights...
+REVIEW the PAL working group members' action research approaches that some of our working group members took by going directly to their learners for new insights...

 Our Action Research